Alang0991/AssetVault/README.md

 # 🧠 How AssetVault Works

+AssetVault uses a lightweight architecture designed for speed and reliability.

-AssetVault uses:
+It uses:

-• SQLite Database
+SQLite Database
-• Relative asset paths
+Relative asset paths
-• Automatic metadata rebuilding
+Automatic metadata rebuilding

-This makes the app portable and reliable across different PCs.
+This makes the application fast, portable, and reliable across different PCs.

 ---